-Abstract-Erasure coding has been widely adopted to protect data storage against failures in production data centers.
-Given the hierarchical nature of data centers, characterizing the effects of erasure coding and redundancy placement on the reliability of erasure-coded data centers is critical yet largely unexplored.
-This paper presents a comprehensive simulation analysis of reliability on erasure-coded data centers.
-We conduct the analysis by building a discrete-event simulator called SIMEDC, which reports reliability metrics of an erasure-coded data center based on the configurable inputs of the data center topology, erasure codes, redundancy placement, and failure/repair patterns of different subsystems obtained from statistical models or production traces.
-Our simulation results show that placing erasure-coded data in fewer racks generally improves reliability by reducing cross-rack repair traffic, even though it sacrifices rack-level fault tolerance in the face of correlated failures.
+Abstract-Modern data centers employ erasure coding to protect data storage against failures.
+Given the hierarchical nature of data centers, characterizing the effects of erasure coding and redundancy placement on the reliability of erasure-coded data centers is critical yet unexplored.
+This paper presents a discrete-event simulator called SIMEDC, which enables us to conduct a comprehensive simulation analysis of reliability on erasure-coded data centers.
+SIMEDC reports reliability metrics of an erasure-coded data center based on the configurable inputs of the data center topology, erasure codes, redundancy placement, and failure/repair patterns of different subsystems obtained from statistical models or production traces.
+It can further accelerate the simulation analysis via importance sampling.
+Our simulation analysis based on SIMEDC shows that placing erasure-coded data in fewer racks generally improves reliability by reducing cross-rack repair traffic, even though it sacrifices rack-level fault tolerance in the face of correlated failures.